How to Contact the Open-Xchange Support

-In case you have lost or haven’t received this email, please send an email to <info AT open-xchange DOT com> and ask for your license key details.
+In case you have lost or haven’t received this email, please send us an email and ask for your license key details.

 The License Key entitles you to use a purchased product and/or get updates.
 This entitlement is valid for a specified period of time and for a number of licensed users.
 It may also include the ability to contact Open-Xchange support too.
 Please note that Open-Xchange activates all provided license key.